 The Personal Allowance is the amount of income each individual is entitled to receive free of tax each year.

-For everyone whose income is over £100,000, the Personal Allowance is reduced by £1 for every £2 received over the £100,000 level.
-An individual whose income is over £125,140 won't receive any income tax-free; their Personal Allowance will have been reduced to £0.
+For taxpayers whose adjusted net income is over £100,000, the Personal Allowance is reduced by £1 for every £2 received over £100,000.
+As such, and individual whose income is over £125,140 won't receive any income tax-free; their Personal Allowance will have been reduced to £0.

 Applying the Personal Allowance